 Beach Club is our top pick for visiting Disney with toddlers for many reasons, the top ones being: you’re so close to Epcot and Hollywood Studios that you can WALK there!
 You can also take a boat or step onto the Skyliner.
 Being a Deluxe resort, there’s a dedicated bus (you won’t stop at other pick-ups) that will take you to the Magic Kingdom and Animal Kingdom parks.

 The Beach Club is home to the BEST pool on Disney property.
-Closer to a water park than a pool, Stormalong Bay is the ideal place to bring your toddlers to cool off and splash about.
+Closer to a water park than a pool, Stormalong Bay is the ideal place to bring your toddlers to cool.
 With a zero entry area, you can have peace of mind that your toddler can splash in safety.
 Unlike any other Disney pool, there’s also a sandy beach which we’re sure your toddler will LOVE to play in!
+Beating the heat is important, so check out our article on how to Beat the Heat incase you need more ideas too!

 You can also take water toys into Stormalong Bay, like pool noodles, which may help your toddler enjoy a trip around the lazy river with you.
 All Disney Resort pools have life vests for free use by smaller guests, including an infant and small child size.
 Guests not staying at Beach Club, or its sister resort, Yacht Club, may not use Stormalong Bay.